Senate set to consider broader economic sanctions on Iran

 Iran’s economy has been badly damaged by sanctions by the United States and European Union, but Iran has not slowed its program, said Senator Robert Menendez, a New Jersey Democrat who helped craft the new proposal.

-“Our message is clear: the window is closing.
-The time for the waiting game is over,” Menendez said on the Senate floor.
+“We will send a message to Iran that they can’t just try to wait us out,” Menendez said in a statement.

 The new sanctions were filed as an amendment to an annual defense policy bill.
-Senators debated other parts of the massive bill late into Thursday night and were expected to consider the Iran sanctions measure on Friday morning.
+Senators were expected to continue to debate other parts of the massive bill late into Thursday night, and it was not clear precisely when the Iran sanctions measure would be considered.

-If accepted, the proposal would become part of the annual defense policy bill, which must be approved by the Senate and House of Representatives before it would be given to President Barack Obama to sign into law.

 Republican Senator Mark Kirk of Illinois, who co-authored the package, said in a statement the sanctions would turn up pressure on Iran’s government.
 Kirk and Menendez last year championed new sanctions that curbed Iran’s oil exports.